NHL Rumors: Oilers, Devils, Rangers, Sharks, More

 Sounds like McDavid’s recovery is going well.
 He’s getting treatment, working out and will have further testing Tuesday to see where things are at.
 He’s expected to rejoin the team in Edmonton in the next 2-3 days.
 (Corrected an earlier tweet saying test was Monday)

-This is great news as the Oilers have not only played well in his absence but gone 3-1 and now sit atop the Pacific Division as Vancouver and Calgary suffered big losses this weekend.
+While this isn’t to suggest he’ll be in the lineup this week, this is great news as the Oilers have not only played well in his absence but gone 3-1 and now sit atop the Pacific Division as Vancouver and Calgary suffered big losses this weekend.

 What’s really interesting is how much Leon Draisaitl has picked up the ball and ran with it while McDavid has been away.
 He’s got 10 points in four games and is building incredible confidence.
 If McDavid can return to a team that is on a roll, Edmonton’s could really make some noise on the way to the playoffs.